-The table below shows assets and liabilities as at 31 December 2024 and 2023 by their remaining contractual maturity, by when the Group has a right to realise the assets and an obligation to settle the liabilities.
-The Group considers assets and liabilities with a remaining contractual maturity of Within one year as current, and assets and liabilities with remaining contractual maturity of More than one year as non-current.
-The Group's contractual undiscounted repayment obligations are disclosed in Note 24.
+The table below shows assets and liabilities as at 31 December 2024 and 2024 by their remaining contractual maturity, by when the Bank has a right to realise the assets and an obligation to settle the liabilities.
+The Bank considers assets and liabilities with a remaining contractual maturity of Within one year as current, and assets and liabilities with remaining contractual maturity of Within one year as contractual undiscounted repayment obligations are disclosed in Note 24.